c86amik/spring-data-jpa-masterclass/README.md

 * [SQLYog](https://sqlyog.en.softonic.com/) - SQLYog.
 You can use this as replacement of MySQL
 * [Postman](https://www.postman.com/downloads/)

+### Steps to execute the DB Scripts
+Run the below scripts in any of the software either in MySQL Workbench or in SQLYog

+* create_database.sql - It will create the database named as <strong>spring</strong>
+* drop_database.sql - It will delete the database <strong>spring</strong>

+But don't run it before the create_database.sql, otherwise it will throw the error stating `No database is present with this name`

+* create_table.sql - It will create the table <strong>User</strong> under <strong>spring</strong> schema

+But though it is not required to execute, because when you run the application as Spring Boot and try to call the <strong>POST</strong> method it will automatically create the table <strong>User</strong> under <strong>spring</strong> database

+* drop_table.sql - To delete the <strong>User</strong> table

 ### Steps to clone and run the application
 * Install MySQL.
 Complete installation steps of [MySQL Workbench](https://dev.mysql.com/downloads/mysql/) are provided